srtipo/coranos.github.io/bananos/developer-training/index.md

 if you end up having to use git bash instead of atom, you should look at VI commands, as VI is the default editor for git commit:
 http://rcsg-gsir.imsb-dsgi.nrc-cnrc.gc.ca/documents/basic/node168.html

+or supploy a message on the command line: git commit -a -m "added index.html"
 ```